 - Although they are known for offering a multilingual customer service in order to help clients from all over the world, their customer support is limited.
 So if you have any pressing questions your best option is either sending an email or submitting a ticket, instead of having an immediate interaction with their team through a live chat (a feature only available to legacy clients).

 - There are important exceptions to their 30-day money-back guarantee: Their privacy protection, domain name renewals, and redemption fees are non-refundable.
 Domain registrations need to be canceled within four days of registration.

 - Their most affordable plans are only available if you sign a long-term contract.

-If there’s something 2020 taught us all, and especially those focused on providing services and serving our communities, is the importance of having an online presence.
-One year later, we all agree across the board about how vital it is to communicate digitally in a fast, clear, and concise way with your supporters.
+If there’s something 2020 taught us all, and especially those focused on providing services and serving our communities, it was the importance of having an online presence.
+One year later, we can agree across the board about how vital it is to communicate digitally in a fast, clear, and concise way with supporters.

 We hope that this comparison breakdown will help you when making this key decision for your nonprofit website.
 If you would like to recommend other providers for us to consider and evaluate, or if you would like to learn more about our hosting services, please feel free to reach out.